Home > Types of Positions

 "Term" positions are staff positions that exist for a period longer than six months but are not expected to last beyond one year.
 Although a position may exist for a specified or indefinite period, staff who accept term appointments are not guaranteed employment for the entire period; they are employed for indefinite periods within the limit of the appointment.
 There are no guarantees of continued employment, either within the term or when the term ends.
 Term appointments are treated like regular staff positions for benefits eligibility and leave time accrual.

 "Temporary" positions are created for a specific time-limited duration of no more than six months.
 Staff in temporary positions are not eligible for most employment benefits.
-Vanderbilt operates an internal temporary employment service, Vanderbilt Temporary Services (VTS), that helps the University meet its temporary staffing needs.
-The Nursing Registry operates a temporary staffing service for nursing personnel at Vanderbilt.
-Hiring of staff for temporary positions should be coordinated through VTS and/or Clinical Staffing Resources.
+Vanderbilt operates an internal temporary employment service, Vanderbilt Temporary Services (VTS), which helps the University meet its temporary staffing needs.
+Hiring of staff for temporary positions should be coordinated through VTS.

 Individuals who are Vanderbilt students are usually not eligible to hold regular staff positions - either in the department in which they are enrolled or in another Vanderbilt department.
 Supervisors should be aware of the special issues related to student employment, including limits on the number of hours students may be authorized to work, and the effects that earned income may have on a student's eligibility for other sources of financial support.
 There are additional restrictions if the student is a minor.
 Before employing any Vanderbilt student as a "Student Worker" (undergraduate or graduate), supervisors must contact the Student Financial Aid Office.

 Openings in these positions are managed by the offices of the dean or chair of each school or department.
 Job seekers should search the Vanderbilt website or Vanderbilt Directory to obtain contact information in specific areas of interest.